 It’s no secret that a bad blow to the head can come with serious side effects, like memory problems.
-But it could also mess with your brain’s ability to produce the sleep hormone melatonin, according to recent research.
+But it could also mess with your brain’s ability to produce the sleep hormone melatonin, according to

 The study found that those with brain injuries were more prone to other sleep-related issues, too.
 Compared to their healthy counterparts, they spent less time in bed asleep, spent more time awake after initially falling asleep, and got less REM sleep.